Thomas-Walker-Lynch/DA2X/doc/context.md

    for allocating pads, then we need an algorithm for deallocating them.

    And what about programs that do not have static structure?
-This is certainly possible because we do make extensive use of the analog of function pointers, conveyance pointers.
+This is certainly possible because we do make extensive use of the analog of function pointers, sequence pointers.

-   We can extend static analysis to cover simple dynamic structures where the conveyance arguments are selected from a small number of alternatives.
+   We can extend static analysis to cover simple dynamic structures where the sequence arguments are selected from a small number of alternatives.
 There will exist computations for which we can not know in static analysis which selections will be made, but we can place all of the possible selections into a set.
 However, we will run into